AlexCC93/readthedocs_test/docs/source/Final project.rst

    source /usr/share/gazebo/setup.sh

-This command sets up various environment variables needed for Gazebo to function properly.
-These variables may include paths to Gazebo libraries, plugins, and other resources.
+This command sets up various environment variables needed for Gazebo to function properly; These variables may include paths to Gazebo libraries, plugins, and other resources.

-Additionally, inside the workspace folder source the workspace setup file:
+Additionally, navigate to the workspace folder and source the workspace setup file:

 .. code-block:: console